dario2994/pol2dom/README.md

 Tool to import a problem/contest prepared in [Polygon](https://polygon.codeforces.com/) into a [DOMjudge](https://www.domjudge.org/) instance.

+The whole process is automated: downloading the Polygon package, converting it into a DOMjudge package, uploading the DOMjudge package to a DOMjudge server.

 This tool, offers two commands: `p2d-problem` and `p2d-contest`.

 - `p2d-problem` converts a Polygon (full) package into a DOMjudge package (which is a descendant of the [Problem Package Format](https://icpc.io/problem-package-format/)).
-- `p2d-contest` handles the conversion of a whole problem set, its import into a DOMjudge instance, the generation of the pdf of the whole problem set, the generation of the solutions of the whole problem set.
+- `p2d-contest` handles donwloading multiple packages from polygon, their conversion to the DOMjudge equivalent packages, its import into a DOMjudge instance, and the generation of the pdfs of the whole problem set and of its solutions.

 The main features are:

+- Download, with a caching mechanism, of the most recent Polygon package of a problem.
+- Upload, with a caching mechanism, of the converted DOMjudge package of a problem into a DOMjudge server.
 - The conversion from a Polygon package into a DOMjudge package is fully automatic and requires no human intervention.
-- Parses the statement from the Polygon package and generates the statement in pdf (with the possibility of [customizing the LaTeX template](#customization-of-the-latex-statement-template)).
+- Generation of the statement in pdf with the possibility of adding many nice features to it (the contest name, a balloon with the color of the problem, time-limit and memory-limit, etc..).
 The samples' explanations are [detected from the notes section in polygon through the use of special markers](#samples-explanation-detection).
-- Can generate a pdf with the complete problem set of a contest featuring a custom front page.
-- Can generate a pdf with the solutions of a contest featuring a custom front page.
-In the solutions, the author of the problem and the person who prepared it are mentioned (see the section [Author Detection](#author-detection)).
+- Generation of a pdf with the complete problem set of a contest featuring a custom front page.
+Same for the pdf of the solutions of the problems.
 - Checkers using testlib.h are supported transparently (by using a modified testlib.h which is DOMjudge compatible).
 - Through the `Judging verifier` feature of DOMjudge, it enforces that the submissions present in polygon get the correct result also in DOMjudge.
-- Through DOMjudge APIs, it imports the problems (if updated) directly into the DOMjudge instance.

 This project was born as a refactoring of [polygon2domjudge](https://github.com/cubercsl/polygon2domjudge) and evolved into something more.